-Ms. Garasia is a Partner of the firm with over twenty years experience.
+Ms. Garasia is a Partner of the firm with over 25 years experience.
 She is admitted to practice law in the State of New Jersey as well as before the United States Supreme Court.
 Ms. Garasia handles all aspects of immigration and nationality law, including immigrant and nonimmigrant visas, family and employment-based applications for permanent residence, and U.S. Citizenship and Naturalization applications.
 She also represents clients at deferred and secondary inspections at Newark Liberty International Airport as well as Naturalization and Adjustment of Status interviews nationwide.

 Ms. Garasia received her B.A. from New York University and graduated with a Juris Doctorate from Rutgers University – Newark.
 While in law school, Ms. Garasia was an Editor of the Rutgers University Law Review.
 Ms. Garasia is currently a member of the American Immigration Lawyers Association (AILA) of which she was the Former Chair of the New Jersey Chapter.
 She currently serves on the USCIS Liaison Committee for the New Jersey Chapter and is a former member of the Bylaws Committee for AILA National.
 Attorney Garasia is a member of the New Jersey State Bar Association (Immigration and Naturalization Section) and Federal Bar Association.
 Her latest article Naturalization, Jersey Style was recently published in the February 2017 edition of New Jersey Lawyer.

 Ms. Garasia speaks her native language of Gujarati and has a comprehensive understanding of Spanish.
 In her spare time, she has volunteered her time for the Citizenship Rutgers Program and recently appeared as a moderator on naturalization issues for the Federal Bar Association New Jersey Chapter Annual Conference.